 Migrating your EV charge point management system (CPMS) may sound like one of the riskiest undertakings for a CPO.
 It raises fears of downtime, lost data, or ballooning costs.
 But the reality is the opposite: staying on an outdated or inadequate platform is often far riskier than moving to a future-proof one.

 As the EV charging industry matures, the competitive gap between those who evolve and those who don’t continues to widen.
-Consolidation, profitability pressure, and technological advancements all demand more from your CPMS than ever before.
-Knowing the early warning signs is critical because by the time the problems are undeniable, your business may already be at a disadvantage.
+The warning signs matter because by the time the problems are undeniable, your business may already be at a disadvantage.

-featured image ampeco blog 5 CPMS migration warning signs
+featured image for blogpost ampeco warning signs for CPMS migration

-Here are the five clearest indicators that it’s time to consider migrating your CPMS.
+These signs apply whether you’re running a third-party CPMS that has fallen behind or a platform your team built internally.
+Here are the five clearest indicators (and one bonus!) that it’s time to consider migrating your CPMS.

 1. Your team spends more time fighting fires than growing the business

-Your CPMS should simplify operations, not complicate them.
-When your staff routinely troubleshoots system issues instead of focusing on strategic initiatives, your platform has crossed a critical threshold.
-Operational inefficiencies drain resources beyond time – they prevent your team from pursuing growth opportunities and damage your brand when customers experience unreliable service.
+Your CPMS should simplify operations, not consume them.
+When staff routinely troubleshoot system issues instead of focusing on strategic work, the platform has crossed a threshold worth taking seriously.

 2. Scaling up feels like scaling a mountain